Commutative 2-cocycles on Lie algebras

-``If'' part.
+The ``if'' part.
 Suppose a simple Lie algebra $L$ satisfies the identity of degree $5$.
-By Razmyslov's characterization of such algebras (\cite[Proposition 46.1]{razmyslov}), there exists an extension $F$ of the centroid $C$ of $L$ such that the Lie $F$-algebra $L \otimes_C F$ contains a subalgebra of codimension $1$, and, by Lemma \ref{codim1}, possesses nonzero commutative $2$-cocycles.
+By Razmyslov's characterization of such algebras (\cite[Proposition 46.1]{razmyslov}), there exists a field extension $F$ of the centroid $C$ of $L$ such that the Lie $F$-algebra $L \otimes_C F$ contains a subalgebra of codimension $1$, and, by Lemma \ref{codim1}, possesses nonzero commutative $2$-cocycles.
 As the space of commutative $2$-cocycles is obviously preserved under the ground field extension, the Lie $C$-algebra $L \otimes_K C$ possesses nonzero commutative $2$-cocycles.
 Each such cocycle, being restricted to $L$, gives rise to a nonzero bilinear $K$-map $L \times L \to C$, which is a commutative $C$-valued $2$-cocycle on $L$. \end{proof}

 Using other characterizations of simple Lie algebras satisfying the standard identity of degree $5$, it is possible to give an alternative proof of the ``if'' part of Theorem \ref{th-deg5} in the case where the ground field has positive characteristic.
-Namely, according to \cite[Theorem 46.2]{razmyslov}, each simple Lie algebra of dimension $>3$ over the field of positive characteristic, satisfying the standard identity of degree $5$, could be represented as a derivation algebra $A\partial = \set{a\partial}{a\in A}$ of an associative commutative algebra $A$ with unit, generated as an $A$-module by a single derivation $\partial\in Der(A)$.
+Namely, according to \cite[Theorem 46.2]{razmyslov}, each simple Lie algebra of dimension $>3$ over the field of positive characteristic, satisfying the standard identity of degree $5$, can be represented as a derivation algebra $A\partial = \set{a\partial}{a\in A}$ of an associative commutative algebra $A$ with unit, generated as an $A$-module by a single derivation $\partial\in Der(A)$.
+In addition, $A$ does not have $\partial$-invariant ideals.
 For such algebras, we have

 \begin{lemma} $A^*$ is embedded into $Z^2_{comm}(A\partial)$. \end{lemma}